Trey Duckett

 What is the purpose of your professional work?
 In other words, why do you do what you do?

-I chose to become a counselor because of my passion for people.
-I love talking to others and, more importantly, am honored to meet with people amidst some of life’s most challenging experiences.
-Looking back on my life, there were times when I wish I had a trusted counselor to work through some of life’s problems.
-Thankfully though, I also have times in my life in which counseling has been extremely helpful and has shown me first-hand the benefits it can produce in someone’s life.
-Because of these experiences, I have a fueled desire to meet with people through counseling.
-My goal is to make a difference and positively impact my community by meeting the mental health needs of individuals, couples, and families within that community.
+I became a counselor because of my passion for people.
+I love talking to others and am honored to meet with people amidst life’s challenging experiences.
+Looking back on my own life, there were times when I wish I had a trusted counselor to help work through problems.
+Thankfully though, I also have had times in which counseling has been extremely helpful and has shown me the benefits it can produce.

 Why did you choose to work at Family Psychology of South Bend?